onera/Cassiopee/Post/doc/source/Post.rst

     If some blocks in A define surfaces, a tolerance 'tol' for interpolation cell search can be defined.

     A hook can be defined in order to keep in memory the ADT on the interpolation cell search.
-    It can be built and deleted by createHook and freeHook functions in Converter module, using 'extractMesh' function.
+The hook argument must be a list of hooks, each one being built for each donor zone using the "createHook" function of Converter module with 'extractMesh' argument.

     *Example of use:*